IBM-Cloud/docs/cloudnative/tutorial_bff.md

 	```
 	{: codeblock}

-3. You can view your the API document on your server at:
+3. You can view the API document on your server at:

 	```
 	http://localhost:8080/swagger/api